paystand/paystand-woocommerce/woocommerce-paystand/readme.txt

 If you are interested in using the PayStand sandbox environment for testing, please contact us for additional details.

+=== Multiple Currencies ===

+Paystand Checkout Now Support Multiple currencies.
+Out of the box, this plugin supports USD, CAD, MXN, EUR, GBP and AUD.
+However if you need another currency which is unsupported, please contact us (support@paystand.com) and we might be able to support your currency on request.

 == Frequently Asked Questions ==

 = What is PayStand? =